how we can help…

 Your physiotherapist will assess you and decide whether you may respond favourably to shockwave treatment.
-A minimum course of 3 sessions is usually required to achieve the desired effect but no more than 5 sessions.
+A course of 3-6 sessions is required to achieve optimum results.

 Electrotherapy is machinery that is used in Physiotherapy as an adjunct to treatment (for example, ultrasound).
 We are also able to loan patients a TENS machine (Transcutaneous Nerve Stimulation) to help block pain signals from the brain.
 If a trial is successful, we have TENS machines in stock for clients to purchase.

 Working 8 hours a day is not much fun for anyone so it is important that you are as comfortable as possible to carry out your job!